Modern YEAR THREE

 –Batman: The Long Halloween #13 Part 2 by Jeph Loeb/Tim Sale (1997)

 October 31.
-Alberto Falcone is sentenced to death, but is eventually sent to Arkham Asylum for life instead.
+Alberto Falcone is sentenced to death, but he is eventually sent to Arkham Asylum for life instead.
 Harvey Dent makes his dramatic debut as Two-Face, breaking out a group of super-villains from Arkham and swarming Carmine Falcone’s mansion.
 Two-Face—alongside Joker, Mad Hatter, Scarecrow, Solomon Grundy, Poison Ivy, Penguin, and Catwoman—confronts Carmine and tells him his time as the kingpin of Gotham has come to an end.
 The era of super-villainy has officially begun!
 Just as Two-Face unveils his lucky/unlucky silver dollar, Batman crashes in and beats down on his rogues gallery, opting to let Catwoman flee.
 Two-Face says hello to the Dark Knight and shoots Falcone dead.
-During the melee, Sophia Gigante falls off a balcony, putting her in a permanent wheelchair.
+During the melee, Sofia Falcone Gigante falls off a balcony, putting her in a wheelchair.
 Two-Face then knocks out Batman and traverses to the other side of the city where he murders ADA Vernon Fields, the man who gave Maroni the acid that burned half his face off.
 The ultimate trio of Gotham lawmen then meets one final sad time on the roof of the GCPD building.
 Two-Face turns himself in and goes to Arkham, but not before cryptically saying that there were two Holiday killers.
 Batman explains his strange comment by recalling that Two-Face killed people with a Holiday-style gun on Halloween.
 The Xmas epilogue to The Long Halloween #13, which doesn’t feature Batman, insinuates that either Alberto committed none of the murders OR that Alberto, Gilda, and Harvey were each responsible for some of the murders.
 If you read every bit of the Long Halloween text and systematically pull apart the mystery narrative bit by bit, the only truly logical answer is that Alberto was the sole Holiday killer.
 Despite Gilda muttering to herself that she herself did some of the murders, Gilda is mentally unstable enough to be untrustworthy and couldn’t possibly have pulled them off.
 Also, while this isn’t specified in The Long Halloween, we know that Bruce keeps Harvey’s original silver dollar coin and displays it in the trophy room of the Batcave thanks to a reference in Batman #577.

 –REFERENCE: In Legends of the DC Universe #12 and Infinite Crisis #6.
-Early November.
 Batman teams up with Oliver Queen aka Green Arrow.
 There is a first encounter with Green Arrow shown in LOTDK #127-131 (“The Arrow & The Bat”) by Denny O’Neil/Sergio Cariello (2000).
 However, the story is out-of-continuity because it supposedly occurs at the beginning of Batman’s third year in costume and pre-dates the formation of the JLA, showing that Ollie has already given up his vast fortune.
 The problem is that Ollie doesn’t give up his fortune until after the JLA has formed.
 We know this because Ollie originally bankrolls the JLA.
 We also know this because Ollie doesn’t switch to his goatee look until after he gets rid of his big bucks.
-Further reasoning for the non-canon status of “The Arrow & The Bat” is that it shows the Caped Crusader anachronistically wearing his yellow-oval costume.
+Further reasoning for the non-canon status of “The Arrow & The Bat” is that it shows the Caped Crusader anachronistically wearing his yellow oval costume.
 Suffice to say, Batman and Green Arrow do now team-up for the first time and their unspecified adventure together will be big enough and public enough to warrant the press and fellow superhero community labeling the duo as “The Brave and The Bold.”

 –FLASHBACK: From Legends of the Dark Knight #37.
-Early November.
+November—this item spans a couple weeks.
 Mercy Stone gets suspended from the GCPD for using excessive force.
 Batman watches one of her underground pit fights, noticing that she’s got quite a bloodlust.
 After the match, Batman confronts Mercy, showing his disappointment over the direction her life has gone since their training ended a couple months ago.
 Mercy tells Batman to piss off, saying that she doesn’t need his guidance anymore.
+As weeks go by, while Batman routinely beats up bad guys on various patrols, Mercy continues fighting in illegal pit fighting matches.
+Unfortunately, Mercy winds up killing an opponent in the ring.
+Batman meets with Mercy to talk about it.
+Ashamed and upset, Mercy goes completely off the radar.
+Batman won’t see her again for four years.

 –FLASHBACK: From Batman: Ego.
 A single page in Batman: Ego shows a montage of Bruce keeping up wealthy socialite appearances and business responsibilities.
 These could go anywhere (and could be spread out), but they could just as easily all be clumped together, which I have done here.
 Bruce goes out for cocktails with a date, goes golfing with a business acquaintance, goes on a shopping date, has a business meeting over drinks, stands up a date, donates to a children’s hospital, and stands up another date (multiple times in a row).